dmunozv04/iSponsorBlockTV/README.md

 *Ad muting won't work when using AirPlay to send the audio to another speaker.

+** Shorts aren't fully supported due to limitations on YouTube's side.
+A single short can be seen by either selecting the "Disconnect" option in the warning shown or by long pressing the thumbnail to open the menu and clicking play from there

 ## Usage

 Run iSponsorBlockTV on a computer that has network access.
 It doesn't need to